-Depending on your year level, you have different choice of classes.
 We will work hard to provide you with the subjects that you request.
-But please be aware you might not get your preferred options as classes may be full.
+However, please be aware that you might not get your preferred options as classes may be full.
 Entry to some subjects is subject to availability and students starting in terms 2, 3 and 4 may have limited choice due to classes being full.

-We offer 6 subjects specifically for International students, English/ESOL, Outdoor Education, French, German, Cambridge English and Earth and Marine Science.
+We may offer some Outdoor Education classes specifically for international students.